kgoebber/metpy_thebook/_sources/introduction/linux_cat_less_more.md

 Go ahead and cat a file in your directory to see what is contained within it.

 :::{note}
-To get out of less or more hit 'q'.
+To get out of less or more hit `q`.
 :::